Psychology internships for undergraduates

 Psychology clinical research internships for undergraduates

-Washington DC Psychologist and Career Counselor
+Washington DC Psychologist and Johns Hopkins faculty member

 Dr. Lynn Friedman